Tricia Butler - MBACP (Accred), Counselling, CBT & EFT at Clear Counselling NI

 I am experienced in working with a wide spectrum of issues: anxiety, depression, addiction, abuse (sexual & domestic), post-natal depression, birth trauma, miscarriage, infant loss, infertility, PTSD, OCD, chronic ill health, bereavement, pre-bereavement, complicated grief, suicidal ideation & behaviour, self-harm, relationship issues, identity issues, anger and many more.
 I am experienced in supporting older clients struggling with loneliness due to bereavement or retirement for example.
 I am experienced in supporting young adults with additional needs.

-In Action Cancer I support individual adults whose lives have been impacted by cancer.
+In Action Cancer I support individual adults and children whose lives have been impacted by cancer.
 This includes family members of those with a cancer diagnosis and those either bereaved or facing bereavement through cancer.
 This is a hugely rewarding environment to work in.

 Through employment as a Parent Support Co-ordinator for a local established charity, I am experienced in family support work.
 I provided emotional and practical support to families with children affected by sight loss.
 I thoroughly enjoyed the diversity of this role.